top of page

 Membrane remodelling in cellular physiology

 Cell membranes are formed by the spontaneous self-assembly of amphipathic lipids into a 5 nanometer-thin bilayer sheet.
-Membranes are fluid and capable resealing quickly upon rupture.
-Membranes are also elastic and resist budding, fission and fusion.
-Perhaps, these qualities lie at the heart of why nature chose lipids to contain every know life form.
+Membranes are fluid and capable of resealing quickly upon rupture.
+Perhaps, these qualities lie at the heart of nature choosing lipids to contain every know life form.
+Membranes are also elastic materials that resist remodeling.
+But cells contain numerous membrane-bound compartments that form and get consumed by budding, fission and fusion, which are managed by specialised protein machines.

 Lab news